-- No reference should be made in social media to pupils, parents/carers or school staff. - They do not engage in online discussion on personal matters relating to members of the school community. - Personal opinions should not be attributed to the academy or local authority - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.
+- No reference should be made in social media to pupils, parents/carers or school staff. - They do not engage in online discussion on personal matters relating to members of the school community. - · Personal opinions should not be attributed to the school or Catholic Multi Academy Trust. - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.